VIRTUAL INTERNET AND SOCIETY FELLOWSHIP

 - Motivation letter explaining your interest in the HIIG Fellowship, research background, and your expectations (1 page)

-- Research outline including A) your project, and how it responds to one of research programmes, B) the specific work you propose to conduct during the fellowship, C) deliverables, products or outcomes you aim to produce (max.
+- Research outline including A) your project, and how it responds to one of research programs, B) the specific work you propose to conduct during the fellowship, C) deliverables, products or outcomes you aim to produce (max.
 3 pages)

 - Optional: one writing or work sample covering internet research (in English or German)